-Most listings are in the $30's per square foot per year.
-The Tysons Corner submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate decreased $4 per sqft per year.
-That's a 10% decrease in rent.
+On average, listings lease in the $40's per square foot per year.
+The Tysons Corner region is going through a a rise in rates.
+In the last 3 months, the median rate went up $5 per sqft per year.
+That's a 15% increase in rent.

-Compared to the rest of the Washington D.C. market, the Tysons Corner submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Washington D.C. market, the Tysons Corner region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 100 listings have been made available, so you'll want to check back regularly for new listings.
-About 1% of the available leases in the Tysons Corner are subleases, so you will probably have to focus your search on direct office leases.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 97 listings have been listed, so you'll want to check back regularly for new listings.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,300 sqft, there are still 0 office spaces below 2,000 sqft.
-Most buildings in this market are around 8 stories.
+Even though the median size is 4,860 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this area are around 8 floors.
 Most buildings in this market were built in 1985 and are Class A.